Rurusetto/rurusetto/content/posts/tau/index.md

 ![HardBeats](Images/HardBeats.png)

-These notes will appear from the center and move towards the ring.
+These notes will appear from the centre and move towards the ring.
 They look like a giant circle heading towards the outer ring.
-Hit them as the head intersects the ring, You can hit "HardBeats" wherever you are on the ring so you do not need to aim for them.
+Hit them as the head intersects the ring, You can hit "HardBeats" wherever your paddle is on the ring so you do not need to aim for them however the button on the keyboard that you press to hit them with is different from all other note types.

-*You can hit "HardBeats" using the Space bar button in your keybaord*
+*You can hit "HardBeats" using the Space bar button in your keybaord.*

 *And you can easily customize that keybind to another key in the settings of osu!*